mauricioscastro/basex/README.md

 regarding XQuery and modules (with some exceptions yet to be listed) can be used and as is.

 ##todo
-- optimize xquery updates by writing to a LSM based solution before writing to LMDB thus freeing the sync client faster
+- optimize xquery updates by writing to a LSM based solution before writing to LMDB thus freeing the sync client faster. considering the idea is to (maybe) replicate by using [jgropus-raft](https://github.com/belaban/jgroups-raft/blob/master/doc/manual/overview.adoc) and once it uses LevelDB internally, would simply writing to the cluster do the trick?
 - create OS based maven profile for dealing with [lmdbjni](https://github.com/deephacks/lmdbjni) dependencies
 - need to port tests and improve LmdbDataManager tests
 - improve the return error codes in REST XQueryHandler